kitnil/awesome/README.md

 ## Nix

+- [nixos-org-configurations](https://github.com/NixOS/nixos-org-configurations) - NixOS configurations for nixos.org and its servers
 - [nixpkgs-channels](https://github.com/NixOS/nixpkgs-channels) - Nixpkgs/NixOS branches that track the Nixpkgs/NixOS channels
 - [home-manager](https://github.com/rycee/home-manager) - Manage a user environment using Nix
 - [not-os](https://github.com/cleverca22/not-os) - An operating system generator, based on NixOS, that, given a config, outputs a small (47 MB), read-only squashfs for a runit-based operating system, with support for iPXE and signed boot.